sky-cake/ayase-quart/README.md

 ## Set Up

+Please use Python3.11+.

-Assuming you have a data source set up, you can
+Assuming you have a data source set up, you can:

 0. Create a file called `secret.txt` in `/src`.
 Populate it with random text, e.g. `tr -dc A-Za-z0-9 </dev/urandom | head -c 64 > secret.txt`
 1. Create a file called `./src/configs.py` using `./rename_to_configs.py`